buttercookie42/SimbaDroid/README.md

 automatically and are accessible without authentication, so be careful about using this app in public networks.
 I might add some options for configuring your own custom shares and user authentication eventually, but no guarantees as to if and when.

+`READ/WRITE/MANAGE_EXTERNAL_STORAGE` is required for filesystem access.

+## Compatibility

+SimbaDroid should run on Android 6 and newer, though only Android 6 and 14 have been tested so far.

 ## Licenses